NMillard/dapr-demo/DaprDemo/topics/Building-applications.md

 ```

 ### Change value
-At this point, we'll need to rerun dapr to load the new component.
+At this point, we'll need to rerun Dapr to load the new component.

 1. After that, try call `dapr invoke --app-id users-app -m /users/me -v GET`
 2. Then insert a row in the "configurations" table: